ml-jku/neural-gyrokinetics/pages/index.md

 ## Introduction

 Nuclear Fusion is a promising contender for sustainable energy production.
 It is based on fusing two hydrogen atoms to form helium as a side product and release energy that can be used to power a turbine.
-The fusion of hydrogen atoms naturally occurs in stars like the sun where the gravitational force overcomes the repelling Coulomb barrier, the repelling force between two hydrogen atoms.
+Fusion naturally occurs in stars, where the strong gravitational force produces massive pressures which overcome the repelling force between two hydrogen atoms (_Coulomb barrier_).
 The figure below shows the fusion reaction for hydrogen isotopes Deutereum and Tritium.

 <figure style="text-align: center;">
     <img src="imgs/dt_fusion.gif" alt="D-T nuclear fusion reaction" width="70%">